By Frazer Hunt, Partner and Henry Holland, Associate

 For insurers, this is likely to require variations to existing AFSLs to cover claims handling and settling services, as well as adjusted procedures to ensure that all representatives that handle and settle claims on behalf of insurers meet the relevant obligations.

-For loss adjusters and claims managers, this is likely to require an application for an AFSL, or to become an authorised representative of existing AFSL holder.
+For claims managers, this is likely to require an application for an AFSL, or to become an authorised representative of existing AFSL holder.

 Get the latest news insights and articles straight to your inbox, simply enter your details.